 Often, I find that I can write the core of a song like this in under 20 minutes.
 Then I put it aside for a few days, and when I come back to it, I fill in the blanks in a single quick session.

 But of course, a lot of times the song doesn’t come like this.
 In that case, you’re going to be in a slow slog.
+Thankfully, you're going to learn a lot of strategies for getting through the slog to write your song.

 Recognize the difference between these two scenarios will save you a lot of time down the road, because you can instantly lean into using the appropriate techniques for each one.